-The ACCJC is authorized to operate by the U.S. Department of Education (USDE) through the Higher Education Opportunity Act of 2008.
-The USDE provides oversight to the American system of accreditation.
-It conducts a review of each legitimate accrediting commission every five years and confers, on accrediting bodies that qualify, the status of recognition.
-All institutions wishing to provide students with federal financial aid must seek accreditation from a USDE-recognized accrediting body.
-The Higher Education Act, periodically reviewed and renewed by the Congress of the United States, contains the criteria that accrediting commissions must meet if they are to obtain recognition.
+The ACCJC is recognized by the U.S. Department of Education (USDE) as a reliable authority regarding the quality of education offered by the institutions that we accredit in keeping with the Higher Education Act of 1965.
+The USDE conducts a review of accrediting commissions every five years and confers recognition on agencies that continue to meet its criteria.
+Institutions wishing to provide students with federal financial aid must seek accreditation from a USDE-recognized accrediting body.

-In addition, the Council for Higher Education Accreditation (CHEA) has established criteria of excellence and a quality review system that define quality for accrediting bodies.
-Although accrediting commissions are not compelled to seek CHEA recognition, many accrediting agencies voluntarily participate in the CHEA quality review process as part of their own efforts to establish and maintain quality in accreditation practices.
+The Council for Higher Education Accreditation (CHEA) has established criteria that define a quality review system for accrediting agencies.
+Although CHEA recognition is voluntary, many accrediting agencies participate in the CHEA quality review process as part of their own efforts to establish and maintain quality practices.
 In September 2016, CHEA renewed its recognition of ACCJC for four years.

 ACCJC is a nonprofit, public benefit corporation and is not organized for the private gain of any person.
 It is organized under the Nonprofit Public Benefit Corporations Law of the State of California for public and charitable purposes.